Merritt Patterson

 Merritt Patterson is a Canadian actress.
-She had her breakout role in 2013 on the ABC Family Pretty Little Liars spin-off series Ravenswood then went on to play Ophelia Pryce in the hit E! television series The Royals (2014-2015).
+She had her breakout role in 2013 on the ABC Family Pretty Little Liars spin-off series Ravenswood then went on to play Ophelia Pryce in the E! television series The Royals (2015).
 Merritt has starred in a number of holiday films for Hallmark Channel and Great American Family.
-In 2021, Patterson was cast opposite Dave Franco, Daryl Hannah, and Bill Murray in Quibi's TV Mini-series The Now.
+In 2021, Patterson was cast opposite Dave Franco, Daryl Hannah, and Bill Murray in Quibi's miniseries The Now.

 Career

 Early in her career, Patterson played several recurring roles including her first credit as a recurring guest star on ABC Family series Kyle XY.
 She then went on to star opposite Debby Ryan in Disney Channel's Radio Rebel.
 In 2013, Merritt starred as Olivia Matheson in the ABC Family series, Ravenswood.

-In 2015, she portrayed Ophelia Pryce, on The Royals.
-The first scripted show for E! opposite Elizabeth Hurley.
+In 2015, she portrayed Ophelia Pryce on The Royals, the first scripted show for E!, opposite Elizabeth Hurley.

-In 2016 Patterson was cast in the second season of the Crackle television drama The Art of More, playing Olivia Brukner, the daughter of Dennis Quaid's character.
+In 2016, Patterson was cast in the second season of the Crackle television drama The Art of More, playing Olivia Brukner, the daughter of Dennis Quaid's character.

 From 2017 to 2021, Patterson starred in 11 Hallmark Channel and Great American Family movies.
-In 2018 she starred as Cynthia Applewhite in Universal Pictures feature film Unbroken: Path To Redemption.
-Merritt was nominated at the Movieguide Awards for Best Supporting Actress and won Best Supporting Actress at CIFF, Canadian International Faith & Family Film Festival.
+In 2018, she starred as Cynthia Applewhite in Universal Pictures feature film Unbroken: Path to Redemption.
+Merritt was nominated at the Movieguide Awards for Best Supporting Actress and won Best Supporting Actress at the Canadian International Faith & Family Film Festival.

-In 2021, Patterson was cast opposite Dave Franco, Daryl Hannah, and Bill Murray in Quibi's TV Mini-series The Now.
+In 2021, Patterson was cast opposite Dave Franco, Daryl Hannah, and Bill Murray in Quibi's TV miniseries The Now.

 In 2022, Patterson starred in Catering Christmas for Great American Family opposite Daniel Lissing.

+In 2023, Patterson starred in One Perfect Match opposite Joshua Sasse and Twas the Text Before Christmas opposite Trevor Donovan, both for Great American Family.

+Personal life

+On September 17, 2022, Patterson and JR Ringer exchanged vows in Puglia, a southern region of Italy, at a private ceremony.